-Iron Age people, sometimes called “the Celts”, lived in a well organized and highly structured society, which was organized into tribal and dynastic groups, led by an aristocracy founded on wealth and military strength.
+Iron Age people, sometimes called “the Celts”, lived in a well organised and highly structured society, which was organised into tribal and dynastic groups, led by an aristocracy founded on wealth and military strength.

 The mining, smelting and transportation of tin from west Cornwall at this time was famously described by Pytheas of Massilia around 325 BC.
 His words come to us via Diodorus Siculus, a Sicilian Greek historian writing two centuries later.
 This is the first written account of Cornwall.

 The inhabitants of that part of Britain called Belerion from their intercourse with foreign merchants, are civilised in their manner of life.
 They prepare the tin, working very carefully the earth in which it is produced … Then the merchants buy the tin from the natives and carry it over to Gaul, and after travelling overland for about thirty days, they finally bring their loads on horses to the mouth of the Rhône.

 Craig Weatherhill has suggested that the placename Belerion possibly came from the Cornish paloryon: (place of diggers) and it refers to the far west of Cornwall.